googlefonts/googlefonts.github.io/gf-guide/metadata.md

 ```

-### classification
+### classifications

-The classification field is a complementary field that can be any combination of Handwriting, Display, Monospace, or Symbols, or it can not be set.
-So for example, if a font is Handwriting, Display and Monospace all at the same time, use all three.
+The classifications field is a complementary field that can be any combination of Handwriting, Display, Monospace, or Symbols, or it can be left unset.
+So, for example, if a font is Handwriting, Display, and Monospace all at the same time, use all three.
 If it does not fit into any of those classifications, there is no need to use the field.

 -   `classifications: "HANDWRITING"`
 -   `classifications: "DISPLAY"`